androidthings/sample-simplepio/kotlin/README.md

-# Simple example of Android Things Peripheral I/O APIs
+# Simple example of Android Things Peripheral I/O APIs (Kotlin)

 This Android Things app runs basic code that exercises the PIO APIs.
 Each sample is an Android module that can be run independently.